BrettMayson/HEMTT/docs/project.md

 ## folder_optionals
 **Type**: Bool

 HEMTT will by default build optionals into their own mod folders, which can be directly launched by the user.
-This can be turned off to build optional PBOs directly into `optionals` folder.
+This can be turned off to build optional PBOs directly into `optionals` or `compats` folders respectively.

 ```toml
 folder_optionals =  false